GoogleCloudPlatform/pgadapter/docs/open_telemetry.md

 2. `execute`: The front-end query protocol handler requests the backend connection to Cloud Spanner to execute the query that it constructed from the messages it received.
 3. `execute_on_spanner`: This the actual RPC invocation on Cloud Spanner.
+4. `send_result_set`: Shows the time it takes to receive all rows from Cloud Spanner and the time it takes to send these to the client application.

 ![PGAdapter Cloud Trace - Query example](img/query_trace_sample.png?raw=true "PGAdapter Cloud Trace - Query example")